Written By Zak Attack

 Meanwhile, a gang of bikers show up (still no KISS) and starts vandalizing the park.
 Devereaux gets pissed and sends them into his House of Horrors ride where a low-rent Mummy, Dracula, and Frankenstein’s Monster terrorize the gang and send them into secret hatches and doors.
 This scene really stinks of a strong Scooby Doo influence on the film.
-From a group of people cartoonishly sneaking around a room filled with monsters to even specific Hanna Barbera stock sounds.
+Not only does it feature a group of people cartoonishly sneaking around a room filled with monsters, but it even the same specific stock sounds.
 This connection was made all too apparent at the end of the film when I realized one of the producers was none other than Joseph Barbera!

 So after the bikers we don’t care about disappear, Devereaux’s increasingly erratic behavior gets him fired by his boss.
 The firing happens in an empty parking lot as they drive around on a golf cart.
 Devereaux stands up from the golf cart, gives an impassioned defense of his android genius, almost faints, and walks away.
 For some reason, Zerbe makes the unique acting decision to perform the whole scene with hands firmly planted in his pockets.
 At one point he does pull one hand out to point at himself… but the awkward fervor with which he sticks it back in his pocket makes the action even funnier.